 CSX fully recognizes the importance of the Nolichucky River and is continuing its collaboration with the U.S. Army Corp of Engineers, USDA Forest Service, U.S. Fish & Wildlife, other state and federal agencies, as well as the community to ensure the rail infrastructure is recovered and restored in the safest and most environmentally responsible way.

 A highly skilled team of engineers and environmental specialists are deployed to support recovery and restoration efforts.
-This work is still in its early phases, and we are working within the required emergency regulatory framework as long-term permitting is finalized.

 To continue serving our customers during reconstruction, train traffic is being rerouted around the out of service track.
 We remain committed to keeping the community informed with timely updates and to fully restoring service on the Blue Ridge subdivision as quickly and safely as possible.